NEET 2026: Check Exam Date, Registration (Extended), Exam Pattern, Syllabus & Previous Year Papers

 Also, Check:

 The NEET Cutoff is the minimum score which is required to qualify for counselling.
-This will not guarantee admission, as it varies every year due to the difficulty level, number of candidates and seat availability, which makes category-wise cutoff important for admission.
+This will not guarantee admission, as it varies every year due to the difficulty level, the number of candidates, and seat availability, making category-wise cutoffs important for admission.

-• The General category cutoff for MBBS Under AIQ starts with 580 to 600 marks, whereas top colleges close at 650+.
+• The General category cutoff for MBBS Under AIQ starts at 580-600 marks, whereas top colleges close at 650+.

 • The Paper difficulty has more impact on the cutoff than the total number of candidates.